 Adventure education and the impact of the experience

 The experience of being away from home on a school residential has its own impact on building the child’s character.
 For some it may be their first time away from home or from parents.
 Being placed in an unfamiliar environment and away from their parents will see children build resilience and closer bonds to their peers as they look to handle the change.
 Young learners with disabilities can also use the opportunity to build relationships with others away from their family/carers while also developing independence.

 Knowledge of new activities and how to complete them, as well as knowledge of the world outside the classroom, are all inevitable outcomes from the school residential experience.
-The emotional experience of being away from home, interacting with others on a 2-, 3-, or 4-day stay, and physically being able to deal with the requirements of activities all have an impact, which typically sees parents/guardians see a notable difference in their child.
+The emotional experience of being away from home, interacting with others on a 2-, 3-, or 4-day stay, and physically being able to deal with the requirements of activities all have an impact on a childs mental health, which typically sees parents/guardians see a notable difference in their child.
 The difference can stem from the character building that outdoor learning and adventure education naturally constructs through a new and varied environment.
 Where characters can be built from experiences, the key is unlocking the opportunity for this to occur.